 Reducing global emissions through connectivity

-There are three main dimensions to Telenor’s work on climate and environment.
-The first is to clean up the company’s own operations, by lowering greenhouse gas (GHG) emissions and improving environmental performance.
-The second is to raise environmental standards across the supply chain by lowering the GHG emissions of suppliers, and the third is to help other parties reduce their emissions, by way of Telenor’s services.
+There are two main dimensions to Telenor’s work on climate and environment.
+The first is to clean up our own operations, by lowering GHG emissions and improving environmental performance.
+The second is to help other parties reduce their emissions, by way of Telenor’s services.

 As highlighted in Telenor’s TCFD climate risk assessment (Task Force on Climate-related Financial Disclosures), multiple climate risks exist for Telenor and ICTs more broadly.
 However, our TCFD assessment also clearly points to emission reducing ICT services or “climate enabling technologies” as a significant opportunity.
 In demonstrating the effect of emission reducing technologies, Telenor and the ICT industry can easier live up to the claim of being part of the solution to mitigating climate change.